mdn/curriculum/curriculum/3-extensions/9-other-tooling-types.md

   - Handling access control, integration with identity providers such as Okta/Auth0.

   - Integrations with popular frameworks and app platforms.

-> **Notes:**
->
-> - Passing this set of criteria doesn't require having an in-depth knowledge of the tools listed above; instead, students are encouraged to learn the basic concepts of why and how they are used (and where in a web app project), test them out, and play with usage examples.

 ---